InternLM/lmdeploy/docs/en/advance/debug_turbomind.md

 ## Using GDB

-Refer to [Debugging with GDB](https://ftp.gnu.org/old-gnu/Manuals/gdb/html_chapter/gdb_4.html) and happy debugging.
+Refer to [GDB Execution Commands](https://lldb.llvm.org/use/map.html) and happy debugging.